Responding to Moral Apologetics

 There are different types of normativity.
 For this essay, the important distinction is between “good for” and “good”.
 To avoid confusion, I will call the first one “p-value” and the second one “m-value”.
 P-value is what is good for an entity, which could be an individual person, an organism, a group of people, etc. M-value is what is morally good.
 The concept of moral value presupposes p-value, as do many other concepts, such as “self-interest”, “selfishness”, “altruism”, “benefit”, “harm”, “help”, “punishment”, “reward”, etc.

 I don’t want to take p-value for granted implicitly, and I don’t want it to be confused with m-value.
-However, I also don’t want to spend too much time talking about p-value and the various ways it could be defined.
+However, I also don’t want to spend too much time talking about p-value and the various ways that it could be defined.
 That’s a topic for another essay.
 But we need to make the distinction between p-value and m-value, otherwise we will become confused, and probably go in circles.

 M-value is presumed to be objective in two ways.
 One is that it does not depend on a valuer.
 Moral goodness and badness are presumed to be objective properties of events or outcomes, not subjective attitudes or judgments.
 Of course, individual subjects can make moral judgments, and those judgments are subjective, but they are supposedly about something that is objective.
 For the simplicity of this essay, let’s assume that p-value is also objective in this way.
 M-value is also objective in that it is not relative to an individual or entity.
 Moral good is not “good for X”.
 It is just “good”, period.
 Likewise, moral bad is not “bad for X”.
 It is just “bad”, period.